fangli/django-saml2-auth/README.rst

 What does this plugin do?
 =========================

-This plugin takes over django's login page and redirect user to SAML2 SSO authentication service.
-While a user logged in and redirected back, it will check if this user is already in system.
-If not, it will create the user using django's default UserModel, otherwise redirect the user to the last visited page.
+This plugin takes over Django's login page and redirect the user to a SAML2 SSO authentication service.
+Once the user is logged in and redirected back, the plugin will check if the user is already in the system.
+If not, the user will be created using Django's default UserModel, otherwise the user will be redirected to their last visited page.

 How to use?
 ===========

 #.
-Override the default login page in root urls.py, by adding these lines **BEFORE** any `urlpatterns`:
+Override the default login page in the root urls.py file, by adding these
+lines **BEFORE** any `urlpatterns`:

     .. code-block:: python

-        # This is the SAML2 related URLs, you can change "^saml2_auth/" to any path you want, like "^sso_auth/", "^sso_login/", etc. (required)
+        # These are the SAML2 related URLs.
+You can change "^saml2_auth/" regex to
+        # any path you want, like "^sso_auth/", "^sso_login/", etc. (required)
         url(r'^saml2_auth/', include('django_saml2_auth.urls')),

-        # If you want to replace the default user login with SAML2, just use the following line (optional)
+        # The following line will replace the default user login with SAML2 (optional)
         url(r'^accounts/login/$', 'django_saml2_auth.views.signin'),

-        # If you want to replace the admin login with SAML2, use the following line (optional)
+        # The following line will replace the admin login with SAML2 (optional)
         url(r'^admin/login/$', 'django_saml2_auth.views.signin'),

 #.
 Add 'django_saml2_auth' to INSTALLED_APPS